mrezaamini/VHDL-MiniProcessor-DataPath/README.md

 ## Thank You

-Thanks for paying attention, and hope this contest was usefull for you!
+Thanks for paying attention, and hope it was usefull for you!

 ## License
 Link to [LICENSE](LICENSE) doc.